usaid-cs/yesterday-i-learned/android.md

 - Phone batteries doubled in capacity between 2013 and 2019 because [device volume also doubled](https://tweakers.net/reviews/7476/all/telefoonaccus-krijgen-steeds-meer-capaciteit.html).
 - ["You can think dalvik.vm.heaptargetutilization as a setting how accurately the RAM should be used.
 If you set this to 0.25, you tell the system that up to 75% of RAM can be wasted as a tradeoff to reduce CPU usage.
 If you have a device where you have more CPU power than actual RAM, it might make sense to increase this setting."](https://androidforums.com/threads/dalvik-vm-fully-100-explained-how-to-improve-memory-usage.1309359/)
 - ART-optimise your apps with `cmd package bg-dexopt-job`.
 [JIT may generate profiles](https://source.android.com/devices/tech/dalvik/configure), so you may want to compile AOT only after JIT ran over your apps for a while.
+- There is another level of ODEX optimisation using: `pm compile -a -f --check-prof false -m everything; pm compile -a -f --check-prof false --compile-layouts; pm bg-dexopt-job`.
+This is also exactly what the Galaxy App Booster does.
 - You can see which version of the kernel you're running [where it is compiled](https://github.com/LineageOS/android_kernel_oneplus_msm8996/blob/lineage-17.0/Makefile#L1-L3).
 - The "optimize performance for apps" thing that LineageOS has [has never been fully implemented](https://www.reddit.com/r/LineageOS/comments/81s77d/trick_to_increase_performance_disable_automatic/) and does nothing.
 - Run `settings put secure location_providers_allowed -network` to remove the consent you gave Google to collect your location with Wi-Fi in exchange for "battery-saving" location.
 This does not disable Wi-Fi scanning though, so disable it in the settings yourself.